 The other two legs of what we describe as SCI’s three-legged stool are maritime education and mariner advocacy.
-SCI began mariner training in 1899 by offering basic and advanced navigation courses.
-In 1914, this focus on education and training increased substantially after New York City’s board of education threatened to close the New York Nautical College, leading to a partnership between SCI and the YMCA to continue operating the maritime school until the State of New York stepped in, and the school became known as SUNY Maritime College at Fort Schuyler, where it remains today.
-For the past twenty years, all of SCI’s maritime education training has been conducted at two campuses, with state-of-the-art simulators in Paducah, Kentucky and Houston, Texas training captains, masters, and pilots.
-Since 1982, SCI has operated the Center for Seafarer Rights, now Mariner Advocacy, to address issues of piracy, abandoned ships, occupational health, suicide prevention, and crew repatriation.
+SCI began mariner training in 1899 by offering basic and advanced navigation courses in lower Manhattan.
+For the past twenty-five years, all of SCI’s maritime education training has been conducted at two campuses, with state-of-the-art simulators in Paducah, Kentucky and Houston, Texas training captains, masters, and pilots.
+Since 1982, SCI has operated the Center for Seafarer Rights, now the Center for Mariner Advocacy, to address issues of piracy, abandonment, occupational health, suicide prevention, and crew repatriation.

-Throughout our history, the Seamen’s Church Institute has remained an independent voice for mariners, neither beholden to labor unions nor ship owners, as we carry out our mission to advocate on behalf of and care for the men and women who, to use an increasingly familiar phrase, transport on the oceans and rivers “90% of everything” that we use in our daily lives.
+Throughout our history, the Seamen’s Church Institute has remained an independent voice for mariners as we carry out our mission to advocate on behalf of and care for those who, to use an increasingly familiar phrase, transport on the oceans and rivers “90% of everything” that we use in our daily lives.

-Our recent experiences and insight gained during this pandemic have allowed us to strategize and implement fresh new ways to deliver our services to an even wider community of mariners.
-Embracing new models of maritime education, along with greater proficiency in digital and virtual chaplaincy, have enhanced SCI’s ability to operate in this new environment.
+Our recent experiences and insight gained during the COVID-19 pandemic have allowed us to strategize and implement fresh new ways to deliver our services to an even wider community of mariners.
+Embracing new models of maritime education, along with greater proficiency in digital and virtual chaplaincy, have enhanced SCI’s ability to expand in novel ways.
 I believe that our openness to innovation is paramount to SCI remaining the largest and most comprehensive mariner service agency in North America, as we look to meet the most crucial needs of mariners in the 21st century.
+Our 2023-2028 Strategic Plan provides both broad themes and measurable outcomes for SCI’s initiatives, values, goals, and aspirations for the next several years and serves as our compass as we look to the horizon.
 Now more than ever, the world depends on mariners, mariners depend on SCI, and SCI depends on you.

 The Reverend Mark S. Nestlehutt